-Response: Three Modular Wetland Systems are proposed to provide water quality treatment for all runoff from this project.
-These systems have General Use Level Designation (GULD) from the Department of Ecology for enhanced water quality treatment.
+Response: A Modular Wetland System on Lot 1 will provide water quality treatment for all runoff from this project.
+This system has General Use Level Designation (GULD) from the Department of Ecology for enhanced water quality treatment.

 Minimum Requirement No. 7: Flow Control.